 You could see ISO Workshop as the newer version of ImgBurn.
 But the primary difference is that it’s less power consuming.
 It comes with an excellent interface with many options just like ImgBurn.

 Just like ImgBurn you can burn the files to the CD, DVD or BD and can also create an ISO file just by dragging and dropping.

 I liked the feature where you can load ISO file and view or extract it.
 There are lots of image, audio and video formats supported for burning.
 The cool thing is that you burn a disc just by pressing Ctrl + W.

 But be careful as when I tried to install it tried to install adware.
 So, be sure to look for it during installation and avoid it.

 Any Burn has a rather clean interface that the other free ISO burners.
 You will also have quite some functions available during burning.
 It supports 30 different image formats to CD, DVD, and Blu-ray media.

 The thing is that you can erase a disc with this one and let along copy from disc to disc.
-It also offers some tweaks such as verify and auto eject.
+It also offers some tweaks such as to verify and auto-eject.